City/Town: • Oakland |

 Bin Laden Mansion

-The house laid vacant thereafter, attracting many vandals who caused damage to the home which included a safe thrown down a stairway and bullet holes in the walls.
+The house lay vacant after that, attracting many vandals who damaged it, including a safe thrown down a stairway and bullet holes in the walls.
 In February 2006, the property was sold to Aleem Hussain, the majority holder of PYC Development IV, for $4,043,800.
-Less than a year later, he was charged with running a $9 million real-estate scam and in 2007, was sentenced to seven years in prison.
-The house was foreclosed upon and was then bought by Johns Lake Investment Group for $1,725,800.
+Less than a year later, he was charged with running a $9 million real-estate scam and sentenced to seven years in prison in 2007.
+The house was foreclosed upon and bought by Johns Lake Investment Group for $1,725,800.

 John LeClair

-Around November 2012, a man by the name of John LeClair made a lease-purchase agreement on the property with Johns Lake Investment Group.
+Around November 2012, John LeClair signed a lease-purchase agreement with Johns Lake Investment Group on the property.
 LeClair lived in the back house with nothing but a leather couch, a glass coffee table, a flatscreen television, and a computer, while the main house was planned to be rented out for weddings.
 Instead, LeClair abandoned the property after taking deposits for nuptials.
-Circuit Judge Donald Myers ordered LeClair to make restitution of $37,000 for “deceptive and unfair” business practices.
-According to those involved, LeClair had either hidden or sold off all of his assets, and those he had stolen from never received their deposits back.
+Circuit Judge Donald Myers ordered LeClair to make restitution of $37,000 for โdeceptive and unfairโ business practices.
+According to those involved, LeClair had either hidden or sold off all his assets, and those he had stolen from never received their deposits back.

 The English Family

 The house was purchased by Gary and Dana English in 2014 for $2 million.
-In order to pay off debt as well and to obtain funding to renovate the home, the Englishs planned on selling 11.3 acres of their 17-acre property to a development firm.
+To pay off debt and obtain funding to renovate the home, the Englishs planned on selling 11.3 acres of their 17-acre property to a development firm.
 The buyer, Alabama-based LIV Development Inc., proposed building a 242-unit luxury apartment complex.
-The residents of Deer Island, an affluent neighborhood between the highway and the lake, opposed the proposal as it was incompatible with the character of the town.
+The residents of Deer Island, an affluent neighborhood between the highway and the lake, opposed the proposal as it was incompatible with the town’s character.
 They also cited traffic concerns for S.R.
-50, an often-congested, six-lane commuter route into Orlando, and possibly harming their property values.
+50, an often-congested, six-lane commuter route into Orlando, possibly harming their property values.
 City commissioners rejected the proposal in a 4-1 vote.

 Owing more than $2.1 million for the property, Gary and Dana English filed for bankruptcy, and the property was foreclosed upon in July 2019.
-The property was sold to Virginia-based real estate and development firm Cornerstone Group Development LLC for $7.7 million.
-The house was once again abandoned and its future is uncertain.
+In 2021, the property was sold to Virginia-based real estate and development firm Cornerstone Group Development LLC for $7.7 million, who filed a notice in January 2024 to make โimprovementsโ to the property, including demolition.
+The house was again abandoned for several years before meeting its end on April 25, 2024.